technoabsurdist/transcript.ai/README.md

 The server provides basic error handling for failed requests or internal errors.

+## Next Steps
+1. I want to switch to Python.
+Sieve, the library used for transcription services, has a native Python SDK but not for Node.js.
+Therefore transcription service is currently implemented with raw curl requests.
+The biggest downside of this is having to separate submitting a job and retreiving that job, while the Python SDK offers a single function `.run()` which abstracts this into one.

 ## Contributing

 This project is * early stages*, so contributions are very welcome!
 Please ensure to follow the project's code style and contribution guidelines.